SirRuBick/nvim/README.md

 -[] set up markdown note taking system
 -[] refactor toggleterm code
 -[] learn to use neogit
+-[] A lot of the plugins can be lazy loaded, as long as I change the way how keymap works currently

 ### BUGS
 - dadbob ui close should also close dbout and sql query